 Capturing a strong, effective black and white image can be extremely satisfying.
 Great black and white photography relies heavily on a good understanding of tone, texture and contrast.
 Far from being boring, black and white images can be dramatic and emotive – if you know what you are doing!

 Before you start on a B&W adventure, you really need to appreciate and understand how tones in B&W work, compared to coloured images.
 This is because when you take a picture and convert all the colours into shades of grey, suddenly the lighting, tone, contrast, shape, and texture become the major striking elements.

-Why these subjects though?
+Why these though?

-Here are a few examples;
+Here are 3 examples;

-Yellow filters are a staple diet amongst black and white photographers.
+Yellow – Yellow filters are a staple diet amongst black and white photographers.
 Blue skies are darkened, which helps to increase the separation with the clouds.
 Other colours like green, red, orange and yellow will appear brighter.

-In black and white photography, we use the terms High Key and Low Key when discussing lighting.
+In black and white photography, we use the terms high key and low key when discussing lighting.
 These terms refer to the level of contrast between light and dark in a photo.

 High Key is where the image consists of mostly black and white (or light and dark), with few or no middle grey tones.
 It is used to focus the viewer on the subject.
 The background should be bright, but the lighting on the main subject diffused – this then produces light, clean looking high key images.